Got “No!”? Two Doesn’t Have to be Terrible

 Sometimes you can choose from among these strategies.
 Sometimes you will work your way through all of them in succession – and still face opposition from your toddler.
 Once you’ve exhausted all efforts at cooperation, just remember you’re the parent.
 Lovingly, but firmly, complete the task and move on.

 In moments where no amount of encouragement succeeds, doing it for them without further comment on the matter helps the child disengage from the struggle.
-With the child in my lap, and boot in hand, I would begin a conversation about something entirely unrelated to the boots.
+With the child in my lap and boot in hand, I would begin a conversation about something entirely unrelated to the boots.
 “Look, you have your green sweater on.
 It matches your green raincoat.”
-More often than not, their attention is drawn onto the next thing by a change of subject.
+More often than not, their attention is drawn to the next thing by a change of subject.
 And the protest is forgotten.

 Yes, they are now old enough to have their own opinion, but the ‘terrible two’ is also amazingly more verbal.
 Listening, answering, and participating in a conversation will very often draw their attention away from the ‘no’.